 A society in which inequality increases to higher and higher levels is neither desirable nor sustainable in the long run, so we need to do something about it.

 The good news is that a new economics is possible, and we can all build it together.
 Corporations are an important part of the solution.

 Companies are key parts of a thriving society.
-They generate wealth, employment, innovation, they solve problems and cater to the needs of society, but as we have seen over the years, the “invisible hand” of the market does not always bring desirable results to all.
-We have seen fraud, corporate negligence costing lives, environmental scandals, wage stagnation amongst the middle and lower class employees, raising inequality, climate change, loss of privacy… Companies are not the only ones to blame for all these negative effects, but they are the main contributors in many of them.
-You can fix many of these if you change the way companies are run, and for that you must start with their purpose, with the very question with which we started this article.
+They generate wealth, employment, and innovation, they solve problems and cater to the needs of society, but as we have seen over the years, the “invisible hand” of the market does not always bring desirable results to all.
+We have seen fraud, corporate negligence costing lives, environmental scandals, wage stagnation amongst middle and lower-class employees, rising inequality, climate change, loss of privacy… Companies are not the only ones to blame for all these negative effects, but they are the main contributors to many of them.
+You can fix many of these if you change the way companies are run, and for that, you must start with their purpose, with the very question with which we started this article.

 Around the same dates, a similar initiative was signed, this time in France, by 34 global multinational companies under the auspices of the OECD.

 The Business for Inclusive Growth, or B4IG, is a pledge from these companies to reduce territorial inequalities, provide equal opportunities to all, promote diversity and inclusion and reduce gender inequality.

 Denis Machuel, CEO of Sodexo (the company I proudly work for, among other things, because I think it is a company with a clear purpose and values), explains in this post why Sodexo is one of the signatories of the B4IG and why companies should abandon the sole use of financial indicators such as ROI to measure their success and complement them with others, such as a Return For People & Society (RFPS), by which the impact a company has on all its stakeholders, society and the environment should also be taken into consideration.

 The reasons for company purpose